-Dekerle, J., Williams, C.A., McGawley, K. and Carter, H. (2009) Critical power is not attained at the end of an isokinetic 90-second all-out test in children Journal of Sports Sciences, 27 (4). pp. 379-385.
+Dekerle, Jeanne, Williams, C.A., McGawley, K. and Carter, Helen (2009) Critical power is not attained at the end of an isokinetic 90-second all-out test in children Journal of Sports Sciences, 27 (4). pp. 379-385.
 ISSN 0264-0414Full text not available from this repository.

 The purpose of this study was to establish whether critical power, as traditionally determined from the performance of three constant-load tests to exhaustion, is attained at the end of a 90-s all-out test in children.
 Sixteen healthy children (eight males and eight females; mean age 12.3 years, sx = 0.1; body mass 39.6 kg, sx = 1.8; peak [Vdot]O2 2.0 litres · min−1, sx = 0.1) completed an incremental test to exhaustion to determine peak oxygen uptake (peak [Vdot]O2), three separate constant-load tests to exhaustion to calculate critical power, and an isokinetic 90-s all-out test.
 The end power of the 90-s test averaged over the last 10 s (140 W, sx = 8) was significantly higher than critical power (105 W, sx = 6; t = 6.8; P < 0.01), yet the two parameters were strongly correlated (r = 0.74; P < 0.01).
 After 60 s, there were no further reductions in power output during the 90-s test (P < 0.0001).
 In conclusion, at the end of a 90-s all-out test, children are able to produce power outputs well above critical power.
 This suggests that 90 s is not long enough to completely exhaust the anaerobic work capacity in children.

 |Uncontrolled Keywords:||Power–time relationship, anaerobic work capacity, all-out test, energetic contribution|